wp-plugins/squirrly-seo/readme.txt

 Squirrly Limited UK

-You can see all the Features of our product on the <a href="/extend/plugins/squirrly-seo/faq/" title="Squirrly Wordpress SEO"> FAQ Section </a>.
+See all the Features of our product on the <a href="/extend/plugins/squirrly-seo/faq/" title="Squirrly Wordpress SEO"> FAQ Section </a>.

 <a href="/extend/plugins/squirrly-seo/screenshots/" title="Squirrly SEO Plugin">Check our screenshots</a>